Old Fort of Nassau

 The Old Fort of Nassau, also known as Fort Nassau, was a fort in Nassau, Bahamas, first built in 1697.
 The fort lasted for nearly two hundred years with a rich legacy of history until it was finally demolished in 1897.

-It was located on the north side of Marlborough Street, on the site of the current British Colonial Hilton Nassau.
+It was located on the north side of Marlborough Street, on the site of the current British Colonial Hotel.
 Remnants of the old walls can be seen on the hotel grounds.
 For many years it was the only fort in Nassau.

 Even though Columbus was the first to think of building forts in his newfound islands in Bahamas to secure it for Spain, the idea was put into action only in 1687 by private people with intent on piracy oriented actions, with the tacit compliance of the then governors of the islands, in the Caribbean.
 The reason for establishing the fort at Bahamas was the sacking of the town and killing of the British Governor by the Spanish with support from French ships which had caused the islanders to flee.
 In order to prevent further such attacks, at the intervention of Charles II, in 1684 the town was resettled.
 In order to make the town more secure, an Act was passed in 1695 not only for building of the town but also a defensive fort.
 This fort was built in 1697 and named Fort Nassau, after King William III (House of Orange-Nassau).
 It underwent several invasions, rebuilding and eventual dismantling in 1897.

 When built in 1697 the fort was fortified with twenty-two cannons.
 In just three years, part of the fort was damaged in an attack by the Spaniards in 1700, and two years later in 1702 Governor Elias Haskett was imprisoned in the fort.
 The allied forces of Spain and France attacked New Providence when the fort suffered severe damages with the guns getting immobilized and the inhabitants forced to leave the town.
 Soon pirates operating from the fort became a common event.